 Segment #3 Who Is Counting the Votes & What Are They Hiding?

 Full Disclosure Network and the OC volunteers were stopped from counting the signatures on the public records of the last election they learned that the person in charge was related to the county public employees union.
 Serious serious questions were raised as to who is counting and checking the voting procedures.

 Segment #4 No Checks & Balances In Vote Procedures?

 A study of the Precinct Packets was blocked when the voter signatures on the Roster could not be counted.
 The public’s right to know was prevented when the Voting Officials protected their records from scrutiny by the media and OC Citizens.
 By claiming “voter privacy” concerns, the public records remain secret.

 Election poll worker Ruth Gibbs expresses her disappointment when the voting records were not provided.
 Electronic voting machines have heightened concerns about the accuracy of the vote count.
 Even professional Campaign Consultant William Ross relates to the problems he experienced back in 1992 in LA County.

 Segment #6 Why Are Vote Records Kept Secret?

 Neal Kelly OC Registrar says counting the signatures inside the voting rosters is not necessary to know the vote is accurate.
-Volunteers counter with their concerns about secrecy of records.
-Download this 10 page Report of a 1991 “Wild Cat” election held in Santa Monica.
+Volunteers counter with their concerns about the secrecy of records.
+Download this 10-page Report of a 1991 “Wild Cat” election held in Santa Monica.
 Use it as a guide to investigate your own local elections.
 VOTER FRAUD INVESTIGATION GUIDE HERE.